The First District in My New York Series

 This first district marks the beginning of a journey through my interpretation of New York.
 Each work in the series stands alone, but together they tell a larger story about color, composition, and the city's energy.

-After this first work , the second district and the third district followed – each with its own character and colour palette, but all connected by the same abstract, geometric approach.
+This first work was followed by the second district with its vertical dynamism and intense colours, and the third district with horizontal tranquility and natural tones – each with its own character and colour palette, but all connected by the same abstract, geometric approach.

 What is the difference between the Districts and Skyline series?